Hertford East railway station: Proposed developments

-Some options of the proposed East West Rail involve reopening a route between Hertford East railway station and Hertford North railway station; however a 2009 discussion paper noted that while "the new connection appears technically feasible, doubts must be cast over its public acceptability and deliverability".
+Some options of the proposed East West Rail involved reopening a route between Hertford East railway station and Hertford North railway station; however a 2009 discussion paper noted that while "the new connection appears technically feasible, doubts must be cast over its public acceptability and deliverability".
+Since then, a northern route via Bedford and St Neots has been preferred, and flats built on the old route by Hertford Weir would make the cross-Hertford route impracticable.

 In popular culture

 Hertford East doubles as Yeovil Railway Station in the 1960 film School for Scoundrels, seen in the opening titles and closing credits.

 The station features in a number of different channel branding films (called 'Idents' in the television industry) for the ITV channels in the UK.
 Different, but similar idents have been created for each five of ITV's channels.